OmarMiniesy/Notes/Defensive Security/Security Info & Events Mgmt/SIEM.md

 ##### Log Aggregation and Normalization

-A SIEM has responsibilities of collections logs of various types and from various sources, and normalizing them into a single standard format.
+A SIEM has responsibilities of collections [[Logs]] of various types and from various sources, and normalizing them into a single standard format.
 - This process of collecting logs from various sources is known as _log consolidating_.
 - This process takes place by collecting logs both from *host-centric* sources and *network-centric* sources.